-16 COMPLAINT LOGS
+16. COMPLAINT LOGS

 - 16.1 The School will retain a complaint log locally that contains details of all complaints received from Stage 1 to Stage 3.
-This will be updated with initial complaints through to final resolution. - 16.2 Documentation relating to complaints will be retained by the school confidentially, unless the Secretary of State or a body conducting an inspection under section 109 of the 2008 Act requests access to them
+This will be updated with initial complaints through to final resolution. - 16.2 Documentation relating to complaints will be retained by the school confidentially, unless the Secretary of State or a body conducting an inspection under section 109 of the 2008 Act requests access to them - 16.3 A monthly log of complaints will be sent to the Head of Quality at the start of each month that contains details of all complaints in the previous calendar month and updates to the status of complaints from months prior. - 16.4 The local procedure for the school will contain details of the number of complaints registered under the formal procedure during the preceding school year.

-17 SERIAL AND UNREASONABLE COMPLAINTS
+17. SERIAL AND UNREASONABLE COMPLAINTS

 - 17.1 Schools will, from time to time, encounter a small number of complainants who absorb a disproportionate amount of staffing resource in dealing with their complaints.
-It is important to identify those situations in which a complainant's behaviour might be considered to be unacceptable and to suggest ways of responding to those situations which are fair to both staff and complainant. - 17.2 Our staff will make these key considerations when dealing with such complaints: - (a) To ensure that the complaints process has been correctly implemented as far as possible and that no material element of a complaint is overlooked or inadequately addressed; - (b) To appreciate that complainants believe they have grievances which contain some genuine substance; - (c) To ensure a fair, reasonable and unbiased approach; - (d) To be able to identify the stage at which a complainant's behaviour has become unacceptable - 17.3 The School is committed to dealing with all complaints fairly and impartially, and to providing a high quality service to those who complain.
-We will not normally limit the contact complainants have with our school.
-However, we do not expect our staff to tolerate unacceptable behaviour and will take action to protect staff from that behaviour, including that which is abusive, offensive or threatening.
-It is possible that there can be times when there is nothing further which can reasonably be done to assist the complainant or to rectify a real or perceived problem.
+It is important to identify those situations in which a complainant's behaviour might be considered to be unacceptable and to suggest ways of responding to those situations which are fair to both staff and complainant. - 17.2 Our staff will make these key considerations when dealing with such complaints: - (a) To ensure that the complaints process has been correctly implemented as far as possible and that no material element of a complaint is overlooked or inadequately addressed; - (b) To appreciate that complainants believe they have grievances which contain some genuine substance; - (c) To ensure a fair, reasonable and unbiased approach; - (d) To be able to identify the stage at which a complainant's behaviour has become unacceptable

-Document Number: LPS V01-0923 Issue Date: SEPT 23 Policy Version Number: 01 Status: FINAL Next Review Date: SEPT 24 Page 9 Linked to Policy Number: OPSP10
+Document Number: XXX-XXX-XXX Issue Date: 16/12/24 Version Number: 03 Status: FINAL Next Review Date: 01/07/25 Page 9 Linked to Policy Number: OPSP10